Im Just A Bill

 Legal Status: Currently legal and regulated

 Background: Many synthetic substances, including synthetic Kratom, are banned in the state of Tennessee.
-Back in 2014, when these regulations were passed, there was quite a lot of confusion concerning the status of pure Kratom, as many states had already made mistakes when banning Kratom under the assumption that it is a synthetic drug.
+In 2014, there was confusion about whether pure Kratom was banned because some states mistakenly thought it was a synthetic drug.

 The first one is that it can’t be sold to people under 21 years of age.
 The second rule is that any Kratom product needs to be labeled with disclaimers that indicate that pregnant and nursing individuals, and people under 21 shouldn’t consume it.
 It should also indicate possible interactions with alcohol and drugs and it should encourage people to consult their health specialist regarding existing conditions such as high blood pressure, liver issues or other relevant circumstances.